Wago-Norge/UtilizeVSCodeWagoSDK/README.md

 Visit [Microsoft help page](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode) to get started

 ## Install C/C++ extension for Visual Studio Code
-Visit the 'Marketplace' inside VS Code and install the C/C++ extension that features GCC compiler etc. <br>
+Visit the 'Marketplace' inside VS Code and install the C/C++ extension that features a GCC compiler etc. <br>
-> We will not use this "toolchain" but rather the one provided by Wago SDK <br>
+We will not use this "toolchain" but rather the one provided by Wago SDK. <br>

 ## Install sshpass
 ```